Table of Contents[Hide][Show]

-Candida is a term that refers to a large family of yeasts (one celled fungi) that under normal circumstances, harmlessly inhabit the tissues of humans.
+Candida is a term that refers to a large family of yeasts, or one-celled fungi.
+Under normal circumstances, these organisms harmlessly inhabit the tissues of humans.
 This is because a balanced intestinal tract from mouth to colon contains a preponderance of beneficial bacteria that keep Candida in check.

-Candida overgrowth can occur in many tissues of the body such as oral candidiasis known as thrush, the scalp as dandruff, or vaginal yeast infections.
+Candida overgrowth can occur in many tissues of the body.
+Well-known examples are oral candidiasis known as thrush, the scalp as dandruff, and vaginal yeast infections.

 Candida is an opportunistic pathogen that can rapidly take over when a person is under a course of antibiotics.
-Antibiotics decimate beneficial gut flora but have little effect on Candida, giving this normally harmless yeast the chance to take over dominance of the gut environment very quickly.
+Antibiotics decimate beneficial gut flora but have little effect on Candida.
+This gives this normally harmless yeast the chance to take over dominance of the gut environment very quickly.

-Many women don’t realize it, but oral contraceptives imbalance the gut in the same way as antibiotics giving Candida an open door to take control.
+Many women don’t realize it, but oral contraceptives imbalance the gut in the same way as antibiotics.
+Again, this gives pathogenic strains of yeast an open door to take control.

 A diet of processed foods high in sugars and simple carbohydrates also encourages Candida overgrowth as yeasts thrive on sugars.

-Babies born via C-Section or to mothers who were treated with IV antibiotics during labor are especially vulnerable to the ravages of Candida overgrowth as they are not exposed to a healthy balance of gut flora from their travels down the birth canal prior to the moment of birth.
+Babies born via C-Section or to mothers who were treated with IV antibiotics during labor are especially vulnerable to the ravages of Candida overgrowth.
+The reason is that they are not exposed to Mom’s healthy flora from their travels down the birth canal prior to the moment of birth.

 Symptoms of Candida overgrowth are many the most common being fogginess in the morning upon waking (brain fog), digestive complaints of all kinds and a myriad of skin issues.

-Many women plagued by yeast infections don’t realize that the source of the problem is actually their diet and the pathogenic state of their gut environment.
-Using drugs and creams to resolve the problem is only a temporary solution when the source of the problem – gut imbalance – is not addressed head on.
+Many women plagued by yeast infections don’t realize that the source of the problem is actually their diet.
+Over time, this leads to a pathogenic state in the gut environment.
+Using drugs and creams to resolve the problem is only a temporary solution when the source of the problem – gut imbalance – is not addressed head-on.